top of page

 FEES

-ENTRY/TAX REGISTRATION FEES FOR EVERY APPLICANT:
+1) ENTRY/TAX REGISTRATION FEES FOR EVERY APPLICANT (nonrefundable) EURO 150, PLUS

 2) PARTICIPATION FEES PER PARTICIPANT, (UNDER GRANT 40%) TOTAL FEES EURO 1130 (Rate includes partial scholarship with 40% off the normal fees and 24% tax fees in full inclusive –all services included, course expenses, fees and taxes plus full housing accommodation (please see more details below).

-NOTE: Fees are calculate for shared accommodation.
+NOTE: Fees are calculated for shared accommodation.
 A personal room or partner inclusion in the accommodation is available for an additional fee beyond the program costs- for a single room is an extra 30 euro per day, for double room an extra 50 euro per day.
 Spouses and families are welcome, in agreement with the Center.(email:ionionartscenter@gmail.com).
 Program dates include the program only.
 A day's flexibility for arrivals and departures is available upon request (if space availability allows).

 PAYMENT METHODS